 Root Canal Therapy – Tyler, TX

 Do you have persistent pain in your tooth?
 If this discomfort is severe, it may be a sign of a tooth infection.
 You’ll need to see Dr. Stansbury as soon as possible to prevent the infection from spreading and compromising your overall oral health.
-Call us immediately to find out if you’re in need of root canal therapy from our Tyler, TX dental practice.
+Call us immediately to find out if you’re in need of root canal therapy from our Tyler, TX dental office.